Home » Guides » General » Professional Woodworking Tools: 10 Tools I Wish I’d Bought Sooner

 Woodpeckers Slab Flattening Jig

-In most workshops the dust collection starts with the large tools like table saws, planers and drum sanders.
+In most workshops, the dust collection starts with significant tools like table saws, planers, and drum sanders.

 But even the best professional woodworking tools won’t function if the cutting or sanding surfaces are clogged.

 The solution?
-Dust extractors that use HEPA grade filtration to capture small particles.
-Which, oddly enough, are MORE damaging to your health as they pass through your bodies defenses easier.
+Dust extractors that use HEPA-grade filtration to capture small particles.
+Oddly enough, they are MORE damaging to your health as they pass through your body’s defenses more easily.

-Things to look for?
-Well, I choose the Festool 574837 as it featured:
+Do you have anything to look for?
+Well, I chose the Festool 574837 as it featured:

 • 130 CFM of suction